Customizing the dashboard (home page)

 5. On the General tab, fill in general settings as follows:

-3. Icon - Specifies the image that will be displayed next to the layout block title.
+2. Icon - Specifies the image that will be displayed next to the layout block title.

-4. Width settings - Specifies the adaptive width settings for the layout block per device.
+3. Width settings - Specifies the adaptive width settings for the layout block per device.
 The width is automatically adjusted depending on the device the page is opened from.

-5. Hide element - This setting hides the layout block from the dashboard or detail page.
+4. Hide element - This setting hides the layout block from the home page or detail page.
 It can be configured per member group.
 In the layout block page settings, on the General tab, in the Hide element setting, select one or several member groups, for which this layout block will be hidden.
 Alternatively, you can select the ~All~ check box to hide it for all member groups (without the necessity to select every member group's check box) or select the Hide element check box to have all member groups selected at once.

-6. Background color - Specifies the color that will be used as solid filled background for the layout block.
+• Background color - Specifies the color that will be used as solid filled background for the layout block.

-7. Border color - Specifies the color of the border of this layout block's UI element on the page.
+• Border color - Specifies the color of the border of this layout block's UI element on the page.

-8. Background image - Specifies the image that will be used as background for the layout block.
+• Background image - Specifies the image that will be used as background for the layout block.

-12. Protect or Sign (Module assignment & protection) - Specifies settings that allow you to assign this content element (localization, page, etc.) to an internal module as well as to protect this element from certain operations (copying, changing, deletion).
+9. Protect or Sign (Module assignment & protection) - Specifies settings that allow you to assign this content element (localization, page, etc.) to an internal module as well as to protect this element from certain operations (copying, changing, deletion).
 Select the Configure button to configure module assignment & protection or the Change button to edit existing configuration if it has already been configured.

 6. On the Layout settings tab, fill in layout settings as follows: